ku-sldg/stairCASE/examples/compcert/cryptohash/sha-2/README.md

 > get rid of unnecessary code
 > realize don't need a prog_correct proof
 > get rid of more code
+> translate hex to dec
+> gather struct examples from vst/progs
+> fix inputs to coq function a little bit
+> think about how to represent these functions in vst,
+> cry a lot
+> cheat by saying ints are ints
+> verify the right rotate function, I guess
+> think about about representing pointers in coq...
+> cry a lot

 ## more later